redbrick/nomad/jobs/user-vms/README.md

 ```bash
 qemu-system-x86_64 ... -netdev bridge,id=hn0 -device virtio-net-pci,netdev=hn0,id=nic1
 ```

+This will assign the VM an address on the external network.
+The VM will be able to communicate with the host and other VMs in the network.

 You must also add `allow br0` to `/etc/qemu/bridge.conf` to allow qemu to add the tap interfaces to the bridge.
 [Source](https://wiki.qemu.org/Features/HelperNetworking)